Lukaznata/Lukaznata/README.md

 # 👋 Hi there!
 Welcome to my GitHub

-My name is [Your Name], and my journey in tech started in a pretty interesting way — I tried to build a website for my brother.
+My name is Lucas Nathan, and my journey in tech started in a pretty interesting way — I tried to build a website for my brother.
 That experience sparked something in me, and I realized I’ve always enjoyed working with computers and solving problems.
 That’s when I knew I had found my path.

 Today, I focus on both **front-end and back-end development**, working to build complete, well-structured applications.
 I'm also diving into areas like **application monitoring**, best practices, and performance optimization.